March 24, 2020

-Yes, the CDC and other local public health officials recommend that people who have visited specific locations remain at home after traveling.
-Therefore, employers can ask employees where they traveled, and if it was to one of those specific locations, an employer can require an employee stay home for 14 days.
+Yes.
+The CDC and other local public health officials recommend that people who visited specific locations remain at home after traveling.
+Therefore, employers can ask employees where they traveled.
+If it was to one of those specific locations, an employer can require an employee to stay home for 14 days.

-If an employee’s spouse/partner is exposed to someone with suspected coronavirus, can an employer send the employee home for 14 days?
+If an employee’s partner is exposed to someone with suspected coronavirus, can an employer send the employee home for 14 days?

 Yes.
-The EEOC has said, during a pandemic, employers are not required to wait until employees develop symptoms to ask about possible exposure and require they follow CDC or local health official guidelines.
+The EEOC has said, during a pandemic, employers do not need to wait until employees develop symptoms to ask about possible exposure.
+It requires they follow CDC or local health official guidelines.

-What questions can an employer legally ask an employee about his/her symptoms?
+What questions can an employer legally ask an employee about their symptoms?

 How does an employer protect employee privacy if an employee tests positive for coronavirus?